 - Ruby is a leader on the web application market, especially among SMEs (including startups).
 Java verbosity and its static typing often become a stumbling block in startups but it is a perfect choice for large enterprises.

-Hence, if you are going to develop a complex project that should be easily scalable, have no errors, and provide high performance, employ Java coding language.
+Hence, if you are going to develop a complex project that should be easily scalable, have no errors, and provide high performance, in this Ruby vs Java 'battle of choices' employ Java coding language.